yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

   </GigaSpaces.XAP>
 </configuration>
 {% endhighlight %}
+{%endtabcontent%}
+{%endinittab%}

+{% note %}
-{% exclamation %} The assembly name is the actual name and not a file path, the assembly should be part of the processing unit project output directory and be placed beside the `pu.config` file.
+The assembly name is the actual name and not a file path, the assembly should be part of the processing unit project output directory and be placed beside the `pu.config` file.
+{%endnote%}

 {% anchor services %}